pythonarcade/arcade/doc/examples/platform_tutorial/index.rst

 It might seem logical to put code that creates the sprites in the ``__init__`` method.
 Instead the program below puts it in the ``setup`` method.
 Why?
-Later on when you want to add "restart" functionality to the game, a simple call to ``setup`` will allow you to restart.
+Later on we can easily add "restart/play again" functionality to the game.
+A simple call to ``setup`` will reset everything.

-Take time to:
+Once the code example is up and working:

 * Adjust the code and try putting sprites in new positions.
-* Use different images for sprites.
+* Use different images for sprites (see the images folder).
 * Practice placing individually, via a loop, and by coordinates in a list.

 .. literalinclude:: ../../../arcade/examples/platform_tutorial/02_draw_sprites.py
-    :caption: Place Sprites
+    :caption: 02_draw_sprites - Draw and Position Sprites
     :linenos:
     :emphasize-lines: 11-14, 27-34, 39-43, 45-76, 84-87

 Add User Control
 ~~~~~~~~~~~~~~~~

 Now we need to be able to get the user to move around.
-There are the main
-components to doing this:
+Here how to do it:

-* Each sprite has a ``center_x`` and ``center_y`` variable.
+* Each sprite has a ``center_x`` and ``center_y`` attributes.
 Changing this will
   change the location of the sprite.
+(There are also attributes for top, bottom,
+  left, right, and angle that will move the sprite.)
 * Each sprite has a ``change_x`` and ``change_y`` variable.
 This can be used to
   hold the velocity that the sprite is moving in.
-We adjust this based on what
+We will adjust these
-  key the user hits.
+  this based on what key the user hits.
+If the user hits the right arrow key
+  we want a positive value for ``change_x``.
+If the value is 5, it will move
+  5 pixels per frame.
 * We can call ``update`` on the sprite list which will move all the sprites
   according to their velocity.
 We can also use a (very) simple physics engine
   called